 2. Register for classes.

-First year students: Complete the Course Planning Form and Financial Responsibility Statement, required for course registration.
-The Course Planning Form is designed to help you to select courses of interest and to inform you about requirements for your major.
-Your responses will be used to create your Fall schedule.
-The preferred deadline to complete these items is June 8th.
+First year students: Students entering in September will complete the Course Planning Form and Financial Responsibility Statement, required for course registration.
+The Course Planning Form is designed to help students select courses of interest and to inform about requirements for your major.
+Responses are used to create a Fall schedule.
+The preferred deadline to complete these items is early June.
 A link to the Course Planning Form is available in myCampus.

 Transfer Students: New transfer students are contacted by a representative from their major to discuss course selection and registration.
-If you wish to contact someone from your program, call the Admission office (207-778-7050) and ask to be connected to an advisor from your major.
-You must also respond to the Financial Responsibility Statement on MaineStreet before being registered for courses; you’ll find this Statement in the To Do List of your MaineStreet Student Center.
+Students can initiate contact by calling the Admission office (207-778-7050) and asking to be connected to an advisor from the major.
+Transfer students must also respond to the Financial Responsibility Statement on MaineStreet before being registered for courses.

 3. Complete placement testing, if you have been notified that you need to test.
 Notification is sent by postal mail.
 Contact the UMF Testing Office at 207-778-7666 to make an appointment.